Friday, 3 October 2025

 "The Little Wanderer" is a slight and ultimately unsatisfying story about a child whose dreams about intelligent monster birds in space turn out to be real.

-Suspecting there's something more than a child's vivid imagination, Captain Adam investigates as Captain Atom and discovers that Billy is traversing the universe with a benign space bird creature called Loga.
+Suspecting there's something more than a child's imagination, Captain Adam investigates as Captain Atom and discovers that Billy is traversing the universe with a benign space bird creature called Loga.
 There really isn't any conflict to resolve.
 Captain Atom just states that Loga will return Billy to his parents now and that's the end of the story.

 I think this is the first time Steve Ditko shows both identities of a superhero in the one image, something he'd do repeatedly a few years later during his run on Spider-Man at Marvel.